Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

 Computer science student 🧑‍🎓 from University of Bristol.
-I fascinating with every theory and new ideas of computing!
+I enjoy and fascinating with every theory and new ideas of computing!

 - 🔭 I’m currently working on a student software team project.
 - 🌱 I’m learning smart contract and blockchain stacks.